zenstackhq/zenstack/docs/README.md

 ## What it is

 ZenStack is a schema-first toolkit for defining data models, relations and authorization policies.
 It generates database schema, backend CRUD services and frontend React hooks for you automatically from the model.
+Our goal is to let you save time writing boilerplate code and focus on building real features!

-Save time writing boilerplate code and focus on building real features!
+_NOTE_: ZenStack is built above [Prisma ORM](https://www.prisma.io/) - the greatest ORM solution for Typescript.
+It extends Prisma's power from database handling to full-stack development.

 See the [Quick start](quick-start.md) guide for more details.